 On the CODAworx website, visitors will be able to view, by category, all entries submitted to date.
-Jurying will take place June 1-15.
-From June 16-30, the jury’s Top 100 selections will be exhibited online where design enthusiasts from around the globe will be invited to vote for their favorites during public voting to select our two People’s Choice winners.
+Jurying will take place June 1-15 and the jury’s Top 100 selections will be exhibited online beginning in July.
 Winners will be announced in August's issue of Interior Design magazine and on CODAworx.com.

 Winners and their projects are:

 Winners will also be invited to attend a CODAawards Celebration Party as part of CODAsummit, our premier in-person conference of creative revolutionaries from around the globe.
 The evening includes a video presentation of winning projects, speeches, and a beautifully designed commemorative trophy, followed by cocktails and dancing to close out the night.